-The COSINUS experimental setup was designed keeping in mind the strict radio-purity and low-background requriements.
-A comprehensive Monte Carlo simulation was carried out which formed the basis for the setup, with the simulation results published in [1].
-The experiment is based in Hall B of LNGS, Italy which has a rock overburden equivalent to 3,600m of water overhead.
+The COSINUS experimental setup was designed keeping in mind the strict radio-purity requirements for a low-background experiment.
+The experiment is based in Hall B of LNGS, Italy under a rock overburden equivalent to 3,600 meters of water.

 The setup consists of four main parts: